What Are Forex Indicators and How it Work

 Leading vs Lagging Indicators: What the Difference Means for You

 Lagging indicators are based on price history and confirm what has already happened.
 Moving averages and MACD are lagging by nature.
-They are excellent for confirming a trend is in place and filtering out false signals, but they will always enter a move late.
+They are excellent for confirming a price direction is in place and filtering out false signals, but they will always enter a move late.
 By the time a moving average crossover occurs, a significant portion of the move has already happened.

 How to Use Indicators Correctly: Less Really Is More